 We encourage you to save any egg donors that catch your eye to your ‘Favorites’ so you can review the profiles with your designated Case Manager.
 If you have additional questions about a specific egg donor, we will do our best to contact the donor and provide you with an answer.

 Option for Meeting Egg Donor:

-Donor Nexus offers in-person or Skype meetings for intended parents who would like to get to know the egg donor prior to confirming the match, as long as the egg donor agrees to the meeting.
+Donor Nexus offers in-person or Zoom meetings for intended parents who would like to get to know the egg donor prior to confirming the match, as long as the egg donor agrees to the meeting.
 To facilitate the meeting, we will collect a non-refundable $500, which will be put toward our cycle fees if you move forward with our agency.

 Once you’ve chosen an egg donor or frozen donor eggs, you will receive preliminary paperwork, a contract and an invoice.
 All items must be completed and returned to Donor Nexus within 7 days.
 Once we receive the paperwork, signed agreement and initial deposit, the donor will be secured for you and we will send the official match sheet to your IVF clinic.

 *The initial deposit ranges from $6,500- $8,500 USD and includes 50% of the agency fee and the donor’s prescreen evaluations.

 Upon receipt of the signed contract and funds, the cycle will be CONFIRMED.
 The egg donor is reserved and her status is changed to “in cycle” on the database.
 We will also forward a confirmed match sheet to your fertility doctor and nurse.
 We will initiate the egg donors prescreen evaluations and the intended mother or gestational carrier will begin their pretesting at this point as well.